colin-stubbs/compact_log/README.md

 Every operation maintains strict consistency:

-- Reads see the latest committed STH state.
+- Reads see the latest committed STH state
-- Writes are serialized through async locking.
+- Writes are serialized through asynchronous locking (synchronous from client perspective)
-- Proofs only available at STH boundaries (ensuring stable references).
+- Proofs only available at STH boundaries (ensuring stable references)
-- No eventual consistency - all operations are immediately visible.
+- No eventual consistency - all operations are immediately visible

 ## Configuration